-You will be asked about your symptoms and medical history.
-A physical and mental exam will be done.
-Your eyes will be examined for brown, ring-shaped color in the cornea (Kayser-Fleischer rings).
+The doctor will ask about your symptoms and health history.
+A physical exam will be done.
+A test will be done to look for key signs in the eyes.
+This can confirm the diagnosis.

-- Remove the excess copper
+- Remove the extra copper

 - Prevent copper from building up again

-- Have your drinking water checked for copper levels.
+- Checking drinking water for copper levels

 American Association for the Study of Liver Diseases https://www.aasld.org